 There are often items of lost property found within our playgrounds or handed into the council that have been discovered on the footpaths etc. All lost property will be advertised on the website and facebook page.
-After a period of two weeks, unclaimed clothing will be laundered and taken to the textile recycling bank at Colbree which raises funds for Brookmead School.
+After a period of two weeks, unclaimed clothing will be laundered and taken to the textile recycling bank at Colbree.
 Unclaimed toys etc will be cleaned and provided to a charity shop.

 Other tiers of government :